effectfully/STLC/readme.md

 There are also two versions of normalization by evaluation: [the first](https://github.com/effectfully/STLC-in-Agda/blob/master/NbE/Main.agda) is completely stolen from [4] and [the second](https://github.com/effectfully/STLC-in-Agda/blob/master/NbE/LiftableTerms.agda) is described in [5].

 There is also [a universe polymorphic eval](https://github.com/effectfully/STLC-in-Agda/blob/master/Eval/Main.agda), but it acts on a bit different encoding of STLC (`Fin`s in types instead of `Nat`s).
-Conversion is a non-trivial thing.
+Conversion is not presented, since it's a non-trivial thing, if makes sense at all.

-There is also [a cute little trick](https://github.com/effectfully/STLC-in-Agda/blob/master/Utilities/Generalize.agda) to mimic Hindley-Milner generalizaion.
+There is also [a cute little trick](https://github.com/effectfully/STLC-in-Agda/blob/master/Utilities/Generalize.agda) to mimic Hindley-Milner generalization.
 Still, type variables are too rigid.

 ## References